 - I Samuel 15:23

 Saul disobeyed Samuel's instructions regarding the destruction of the Amalekites and when he was corrected by Samuel, continued to justify his behavior.
 Resisting the Spirit or the direct Word of God is a form of idolatry because it establishes our will, our thoughts, our image of self as supreme over us.
-We end up serving our own will about God's will.
+We end up serving our own will over God's will.

 Therefore consider the members of your earthly body as dead to immorality, impurity, passion, evil desire, and greed, which amounts to idolatry.